jamwevan/Michigan-Hackers/Algorithmic Trading/Random Forest/README.md

 The model used for forecasting is a **Random Forest Regressor**, chosen for two main reasons:

-- **Limited data**: Without paying, I am not able to gather enough historical data with the APU to effectively train an RNN or LSTM.
+- **Limited data**: Without paying, I am not able to gather enough historical data with the API to effectively train an RNN or LSTM.
 - **Nonlinear relationships**: Random Forest is a tree-based ensemble method that handles nonlinear patterns well without assuming a specific functional form.
 This works well for financial data.

 ---